Editor's note: This story was originally published on April 1, 2016. It was updated on April 2, 2019.

-Monday, April 4, brings the official start of the 2016 baseball season, which means baseball fans will be heading downtown to see the Arizona Diamondbacks compete at Chase Field.
-And if you're concerned about the lack of dining and drinking options in the surrounding neighborhood, we're here to put those worries to rest.
+Friday, April 5, is the Arizona Diamondbacks home opener, which means baseball fans will be heading downtown to see the D-backs take on the Boston Red Sox at Chase Field.
+And if you're concerned about the abundance of dining and drinking options in the surrounding neighborhood, we're here to put those worries to rest.

 These days, you'll have no shortage of options when it comes to dining and drinking around Chase Field.
 Whether you're looking for the perfect sports bar for a beer before the first pitch, or a great spot for dinner after the action's over, we've got your complete guide to dining and drinking around downtown Phoenix.

 The downtown location of Cartel Coffee Lab has a quick walk-up window for those in a hurry to get to their seats, or a casual seating area in the neighboring hallways.
 Grab an espresso, filter drip, latte, or something crazy like a regular coffee or tea.
 There are also pastries if you're not in the mood for peanuts.

 Dapper & Stout Coffee Company

 201 East Washington Street, #102

 Dapper is good for a quick espresso to ramp up your energy before cheering on the D-backs.
 There are sweet and savory options like the spicy Italian panini with aioli, provolone, hot capicola, ham, salami, roasted peppers, and pepperoncinis, or the banana Nutella french toast.
 There are fruit smoothies, protein shakes, oatmeal, and muffins for light starters, too.
 You can grab a cold brew or an Americano, or give the Mexican Mocha or the Bowtie (amaretto, dark and white chocolate, espresso, and cream) a try.

 2 East Jefferson Street, #150